-Based on available information, the Corps provisionally concludes that the proposed project would have no effect on known cultural resources.
-The Corps will seek concurrence with this determination from the SHPO, and all project consultation with respect to Section 106 of the NHPA (36 CFR 800) would be completed prior to construction.
+Based on available information, the Corps concluded that the proposed project would have no effect on known cultural resources under Section 106 of the NHPA.
+The Corps received concurrence with this determination from the SHPO on December 11, 2013 (Appendix 3, Correspondence).
 If previously unknown cultural resources are identified during project implementation, all activity will cease until requirements of 36 CFR 800.11, Discovery of Properties During Implementation of an Undertaking, are met.